vijay-shanker/LyricsManiac/README.md

 LyricsManiac
-an example site to practice stuff
+an example site to practice stuff and its really small even to play with it.